amolrairikar/NBA_Player_Clustering/README.md

 # NBA_Player_Clustering

 ## Background
 NBA positions have been changing quite a bit over the past decade.
 Teams rarely start a traditional starting five of point guard, shooting guard, small forward, power forward, and center anymore.
 Often times we will see an additional guard/forward replace the power forward or center to sacrifice rebounding for an increased ability to switch on defense.
 With that in mind, I aimed to see if I could use a machine learning model to identify the new positions of the modern NBA.
-Below is a quick summary of the process I followed to perform this analysis (the full code can be found in repo’s Jupyter notebook):
+Below is a quick summary of the process I followed to perform this analysis (the full code can be found in this repo’s Jupyter notebook):
 - Download data for NBA player per game stats and advanced stats for the 2022-2023 NBA season
 - Combine the separate per game and advanced stats into one dataframe for Python
 - Remove any extraneous columns and clean up data